 Added to that, consider the poor people using mobile email clients who, at best, have a few hundred pixels with which to work.
 Web surfers have overcome their fear of scrolling vertically, but horizontal scrolling is still rare.

 As a result, our email designs will generally be quite narrow, built to work in a limited screen space.
 Most commercial emails seem to be about 600 pixels wide, at the most, which can feel almost claustrophobic when you are used to your 24-inch desktop monitor.

 This width restriction will naturally lead to certain design styles, such as restricting the number of columns and splitting the elements vertically more than horizontally.

 A good maximum width to aim for is 600 pixels.

 With our design guidelines in hand, we’re almost ready to start creating our email.
-In the same way that nearly all cars have a steering wheel, four wheels, and a dashboard, and that most websites have headers and footers and contact pages, commercial emails tend to share a basic structure.
+In the same way that most websites have headers and footers and contact pages, commercial emails tend to share a basic structure.

 So a simple permission reminder will be something like: “You are receiving this because you are a current subscriber, have bought from us (thanks), or signed up on our website.”